 Final voltage for the Eneloop AA was 1.1V, too, not the claimed 0.8V.
 Also the battery was not completely dead (though I did let the test go overnight, and still came on but dipped straight to medium.)

-I forgot to take a moonlight of the Klarus Mi7.
+Sorry, but I failed to get a shot of moonlight on the Klarus Mi7.

 Right up front: This light does not have a pocket clip.
 It does come with a split ring and a nice little locking s-biner, but no pocket clip.
 This light would be perfect for pocket clip-carry, but… it’s just not an option.
 There is a lanyard, but between pocket clip and lanyard guess which I’d rather have, and recommend for this light?
 Nice, strong holes for the lanyard, too.